meganz/mpenc_doc/source/engineering.rst

    received out-of-order and depends on missing packets to decrypt.

 The components that deal directly with cryptography are marked [*] above.
-These may be improved independently from the others, and from HybridSession.
+These may be improved independently from the others, and from ``HybridSession``.
 We may also replace the cryptographic primitives within each component -- e.g. DH key exchange, signature schemes, hash functions and symmetric ciphers -- as necessary, based on the recommendations of the cryptography community.

 For more technical details, see our API documentation [mpenc-api]_.